2012 | Interview at Trikultura (with Marko Golub) / Croatian National Television

 White is the phase in my work that describes experimenting with a pure naked body (without the influence of the background), claims Goran Škofić.
 In this work as well, Škofić reaches for an already tested method of using his own character.
 By using black and white image and hybrid sound, we follow the images of army and soldiers, row, parade, images that flow continuously, passing through the frame, representing a mass of uniform bodies as a representation of power.
 Artist’s body is multiplied, dressed in a conventional dark suit of a serious yuppie, without some specific identity characteristics.
 The work shows an ordinary man who becomes a sort of corporation by multiplying, continues the author.

-One character, then two, then the whole army marching as a river of multiplied characters, and their permutation, are the basic model that constitutes the action.
-Those series of repetitive monotonous actions with small transformations take place within a simple geometry of the frame.
+The passing of a singlefigure, then of two, followed by an entire army of multiplied figures, as well as their permutations, form a sequence of uniform, repetitive actions that take place within the simple white geometry of the frame with minor transformations.
 Action takes place on the white rectangular background.
-Camera is fixed above the protagonist, from bird’s eye view, from above, giving an overall view, in which the man, isolated from the environment, outside the context of reality, is represented as a graphic symbol on an idle background in a hybrid time.
-Signs of an objective world have been abolished in order to emphasize the repetitive action.
-Audio-visual record emphasizes this repetitiveness of individual movements and action in general.
+The camera has a fixed bird’s-eye view, above the protagonist, providing a comprehensive gaze in which the man, isolated from the environment and placed outside of the context of reality, is presented as a graphic symbol on a background void of objects in hybrid time.
+Hints of the world of objects have been done away with to emphasize the repetitiveness of action.
+Audio-visual recording emphasizes this repetitiveness of individual movements and action in general.
 We use it to see the artificiality of the scene, its continuous character, as the image of the world devoid of coordinates of reality.

 The Sisyphean Curse in the Desert of the Real